-Your daddy and I are praying for you and for your Korean mom.
+Your daddy and I are praying for you and for your mom in Korea.
 She loves you too.
 It must be hard for her to know she must let you go.
 We pray that God will give her peace and reassurance that you will be a cherished and important part of a new family.

 Ja (merciful) Young (glorious)…you are ours now!

 Oh, sweet Amy, Daddy and I are so happy and busy doing all we can to bring you home to us and to get ready for you.
 When we told your brothers you were coming home soon, they cheered, danced, and smiled!
 When I dreamed I was holding you in the hospital, it was the same day your foster mother put you in the hospital because you have pneumonia.
 We have the hospital records to show it.
 I believe that in God’s incredible way, I was holding you that night, and somehow you felt me there comforting you, too.
 It won’t be too long.

 I thought it would not be long until I held you, but I was wrong.
 The eight weeks we expected for waiting has grown to nearly eleven and counting.
 I could not have predicted either how much it hurts to wait for you…or how desperately I want to hold you!
 I did not know how slowly time would seem to pass.
 Sometimes I cry because I want you so much, and Daddy tries to cheer me up.
 Everything has been ready for you for a long time now.
 Your room is painted and ready…even the high chair is waiting for you!

 We miss you.
 We love you.
 Come home soon.

 You came to us nine days ago.
 Life with you is wonderful.
 We received a phone call from the adoption agency just after 9:00 a.m., March 3lst, telling me you would arrive on April 7.
 I hung up the phone shaking with joy.
 Daddy and I flew to Los Angeles to meet you.